 Future pregnancies after a miscarriage

 One of the most common concerns following a miscarriage is that it might happen again.
 However, if you have had one miscarriage the next pregnancy will usually be normal.

-If you do try for another pregnancy make sure that you avoid any of the lifestyle factors that are known to increase the risks of miscarriage like smoking, alcohol and excess caffeine.
+If you do try for another pregnancy, try and avoid smoking, alcohol and excess caffeine as they increase the risk of miscarriage.
 It is recommended that all women take folic acid while trying to conceive, and continue until three months of pregnancy.
 In your next pregnancy you are encouraged to see your GP and have an ultrasound at about seven weeks.
 If ultrasound is done too early in pregnancy the findings are often uncertain and cause unnecessary worry.